|San José State University|

 If a generic charge of Q is uniformly distributed over a sphere of radius R the effect of it at points of distances from the center of the sphere greater than R is the same as if the charge were concentrated at the center of the sphere.
 For points within the sphere the force is zero.
 This quite likely is the source of asymptotic freedom.

 For gravitation the generic charge is mass; for the electrostatic force it is electrical charge.
 There may be another type of charge associated with the so-called nuclear strong force.
-There are some serious problems with the so-called nuclear strong force and may be an entirely different force between nucleons.
+There are some serious problems with the so-called nuclear strong force and there may be an entirely different force between nucleons.

 The theorem can be extended to cover spherical volumes; i.e., balls of charge.
 Likewise it also applies to spherical shells of finite thickness.